Agent, FSBO or iBuyer? Read our guide to decide which method of selling online is best for you.

 Their commission comes out of your selling profits.

 Taking your home sale into your own hands is called listing your home “for sale by owner,” or FSBO.
 Instead of using an agent, you would handle listing your home, online marketing, paperwork, and everything else.
-According to Zillow’s 2024 Consumer Housing Trends Report, 7% of sellers did not hire an agent at any point in their process.
-While only licensed agents can list homes on the MLS, there are separate websites where owners can pay to list their homes, then share that listing onto sites like Zillow.
+Seven percent sellers do not hire an agent at any point in their process, according to

 Sellers typically choose to list FSBO to avoid needing to pay commissions to a listing agent.
 However, selling FSBO isn’t without its costs; you may need to pay for marketing and you’ll potentially be asked to pay the buyer's agent’s commission if the buyer is working with an agent.